Damp and Mould policy

 Who the policy applies to:

-• All property communal areas.
+• All communal areas.

 • Emergency or temporary accommodation.